AlexanderTully26/Final-SDP/README.md

 ## Outcome

 Over this project, I learned Java for general code and then moved into more specific FTC Java, learning how to use the different libraries and commands.
 I applied this knowledge to three final codes.
 The first was one I used on my team's main robot, which tested all the other motors for errors.
-The following two parts are linked; in them, I wrote different functions to command the robot's movement, and then I called those functions using a controller to drive a text robot.
+The following two parts are linked; in them, I wrote different functions to command the robot's movement, and then I called those functions to drive a test robot.